 Our sales funnel

-On the Wildheart website we currently have 2 sales pages at the end of our funnel: Essential Setup and Monthly Packages.
+On the Wildheart website we currently have several main sales pages at the end of our funnel: our individual packages pages.
 These pages then direct visitors to our final conversion page: Book a Free Consultation.

 Using your website analytics to help you decide what marketing campaigns to run